Akai Kareem Gurley (1986-2014)

 As the two officers approached the next stairwell, Officer Liang, a 27-year-old rookie who had just graduated the academy a year before this incident, pulled out his flashlight and unholstered his service firearm, a 9mm Glock.
 Officer Liang opened the door to the stairwell and was immediately startled by a noise in the stairwell.
 He later claimed that the noise caused him to discharge his weapon.
 The single bullet ricocheted off the wall and struck Gurley in the chest.
 Startled, Gurley ran down two flights of stairs before realizing he was shot and collapsed on the 5th floor.

 Neither officer stopped to perform any life-saving techniques on Gurley.
-Officer Liang chose to call his union representative while officer Landau called in the situation to the local police station house.
+Officer Liang chose to call his union representative, while Officer Landau called the situation to the local police station house.
 When paramedics arrived, Gurley was pronounced dead at the scene.
 Both officers Landau and Liang were removed from duty, pending court proceedings.
-Officer Landau returned to duty but after a Grand Jury indictment, prosecutors ordered the arrest of Officer Liang.
-Facing up to 15 years in prison for second degree manslaughter, Officer Liang pleaded guilty to manslaughter and was convicted in the shooting of Akai Gurley.
+Officer Landau returned to duty, but after a Grand Jury indictment, prosecutors ordered the arrest of Officer Liang.
+Facing up to 15 years in prison for second-degree manslaughter, Officer Liang pleaded guilty to manslaughter and was convicted in the shooting of Akai Gurley.
 He was fired from the NYPD.
-On April 19, 2016, however, Brooklyn Supreme Court Justice Danny Chun Officer reduced Liang’s sentence to just five years on probation and 800 hours of community service.
-No charges were filed against officer Landau.
-The Gurley family continued to press its lawsuit against the city and was awarded $4.1 million dollars.
-Additionally, the housing authority paid $400,000 and Officer Liang ordered to pay $25,000 to Ballinger, the mother of Gurley’s daughter.
+However, on April 19, 2016, Brooklyn Supreme Court Justice Danny Chun reduced Officer Liang’s sentence to just five years on probation and 800 hours of community service.
+No charges were filed against Officer Landau.
+The Gurley family continued to press its lawsuit against the city and was awarded $4.1 million.
+Additionally, the housing authority paid $400,000, and Officer Liang ordered to pay $25,000 to Ballinger, the mother of Gurley’s daughter.